Please click on the tabs to view a subject of your choice.

 English – Writing

 At St Mary and St Michael, we aim to promote a love of writing and grammar through high quality teaching and a shared ethos that has at its heart high expectations for all our pupils.
-We work hard and collaborate well to deliver a English writing curriculum which uses high quality texts and writing stimuli that the children can relate to, enjoy and which inspire them.
+We work hard and collaborate well to deliver an English writing curriculum which uses high quality texts and writing stimuli that the children can relate to, enjoy and which inspire them.
 We want our students to become confident, creative independent writers with their own voice and flair.

-In the classroom our teachers expose our students to many different genres and styles suited to their age.
-We use some of the Talk for Writing approach to teaching writing from Reception through to Year 6.
-Talk for Writing enables children to imitate the key language they need orally before they try reading, analysing and recording it.
-It is a fun, creative yet also rigorous approach to developing writing.
-Grammar is taught within English lessons so that the students are able to see how the written language works in a context they can engage with.
-Our students are taught and tested regularly on spelling.
+Our students are taught spellings twice a week with an ‘investigation’ and ‘practise’ lesson as well as a homework investigation.
+Pupils are then given the opportunities to embed their spelling skills within their writing.
 In KS1 phonics is taught through Read, Write, Inc. and our KS2 teachers use the Purple Mash spelling overviews of each year group to teach spellings weekly.
 We use a range of fun, investigative and interactive methods to teach new spelling patterns and rules.
 Handwriting is taught using the Nelson’s handwriting scheme which is modelled throughout the school in discreet lessons and by example.

 Early Writing